ymsaout/solidity-voting-app/readme.md

 ## units tests

-- My forst check is for the inherited OpenZeppelin ownable contract
+- My first check is for the inherited OpenZeppelin ownable contract
 - I created const values for the 10 accounts in my Ganache blockchain
 - I check my functions with the 3 espect (normal event revert)
 - the WorkflowStatus had to be changed all along the tests